Insulating a Victorian terrace in London: a practical guide

 External wall insulation (EWI)

 This means placing insulation on the outside face of the wall.
 It keeps the brick warm and dry, which significantly improves performance.
-At the rear of a terrace, planning constraints are usually lower, which allows a breathable EWI system to be used.
+At the rear of a terrace, planning constraints are usually lower, which allows a breathable external wall insulation system, meaning one that allows moisture to move safely through the wall build-up, to be used.

 A London terrace might use IWI at the front and EWI at the back.
 This combined approach manages moisture sensibly and keeps costs under control.